-The Thule Force XT XL is an 18 ft³ / 510-liter roof box (or cargo box) that’s easy to open, simple to install, and was one of the first things I purchased for my Subaru Outback.
+The Thule Force XT XL is an 18 ft³ / 510-liter roof box (or cargo box) that’s easy to open and install and was one of the first things I purchased for my Subaru Outback.
 I’ve now driven over 20,000 mi / 32,000 km with it and have used it to carry everything from snowboards and skis to crash pads and backpacking gear.

-It has two interior straps that can be used to secure gear (like skis or a snowboard) and an additional strap that hangs down on either side to make closing the box easier.
+It has two interior straps for securing gear (like skis or a snowboard) and an additional strap that hangs down on either side to make closing the box easier.

 Thule Roof Boxes Compared

-There are a number of different Thule cargo boxes (which we shall call roof boxes here), and it might seem intimidating trying to figure out why some are so much more expensive than others.
+There are several Thule cargo boxes (which we shall call roof boxes here), and it might seem intimidating trying to figure out why some are so much more expensive.
 Your first mission is to figure out which roof box is going to fit your vehicle and to make sure that you’re still going to be able to open your trunk with the roof box on your vehicle (and if you’re going to like how it looks with the roof box potentially moved all the way forward).
-Basically, just know that the $1,000+ Vector roof boxes are very fancy and have built-in lighting and a felt-lined interior.
-If you delicately want to transport costly (and fragile) things, they may be a good option.
+The $1,000+ Vector roof boxes are fancy and have built-in lighting and a felt-lined interior.
+They may be a good option if you delicately want to transport costly (and fragile) things.

 Testing Conditions